deestbie/console-docs/docs/venom/publishlivestream.md

 * **Internal** - Video can be accessed by the console administrator and designated console users.
 * **Public** - Video is visible to external consumers and can be accessed by console administrator and designated console users.

-**As a best practice, set your video to private for the initial upload.
-You will need to add key art and set the broadcast time in post upload activities.**
+*As a best practice, set your video to private for the initial upload.
+You will need to add key art and set the broadcast time in post upload activities.*

 **To configure video security:**

-1. Go to **Visibility**.
+1. Go to **Settings > Visibility**.
 2. Select an option box to set the access level.

-## Step 7: Set Start Time and Duration
+## Step 8: Set Start Time and Duration

 The time you set your video to broadcast is based on many factors.
 For example: